dj1ch/dj1ch/README.md

 ### Note:
-School is making me less available, I am not always online.
+School is making me less and less available, I am not always online.
 Because of this, many of my projects are not tended to/actively maintained.
 This includes the html-shitpost, pwnagotchi-for-pi4, and many others.
 <!---
 dj1ch/dj1ch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.